WALL of STORMS Clive's new, 12 track, debut album, is now available CD Baby and iTunes.

-Except for a portion of the drums, all tracks were recorded at MARPOLE RECORDING STUDIO in Langley, British Columbia, by producer Rob Begg.
-Additional drums were recorded at The Bathouse Recording Studio in Kingston, Ontario by audio engineer Nyles Spencer and at the Gary Barratt Studio in Kingston, Ontario by drummer Gary Barratt.
-The album was partially funded by the generous contributions of fans and supporters at SELLABAND, a music focussed, crowd-funding company based in Berlin, Germany.
+Except for a some of the drums, all tracks were recorded at MARPOLE RECORDING STUDIO in Langley, British Columbia, by producer Rob Begg.
+Additional drums were recorded at The Bathouse Recording Studio in Kingston, Ontario by audio engineer Nyles Spencer and at the GBDrums Studio in Kingston, Ontario by drummer Gary Barratt.

 Musicians joining Clive on WALL OF STORMS include Rob Begg on lead, rhythm and bass guitars, keyboards and back-up vocals, Bill Patterson on bass guitar & keyboards, Gary Barratt and Ron E. Wells on drums, and the late Rogé Belanger on both drums and back-up vocals.
 Back-up vocalists include Lisa Adrianne, Andrea Petersen and Michelle Szulc.
 Michelle is also the singer of the national anthems at televised NHL hockey games.

 The late Rogé Belanger plays drums and sings background vocals on "Tonight You're Going Out".
 Rogé spent 15 years touring with Canadian rock icon Randy Bachman, as Bachman's drummer and back-up vocalist.
 Rogé's distinctive harmonies will also be heard on Clive's punchy song "Dance The Night Away".
 Unfortunately, Rogé lost his life to cancer on 27 September 2012.
 These two songs are his final studio recorded works.